cyrilsebesta-ops/SpaceflightTracker/README.md

 # Spaceflight Tracker

 > **Spaceflight Tracker** - is a C# console application that displays information about space missions and rocket launches.
-Users can use commands to view the next upcoming launch, active missions, historical missions, or details of a specific mission.
+Users can use commands to view the actual or upcoming launches, historical missions, or details of a specific mission.
 Data will be retrieved from a public API, and some sample data will be stored locally within classes. </p>

 <img src="https://cdn.mos.cms.futurecdn.net/QpnB8NFxvo7ktcY4t5DCij.jpg" alt="Ilustrace" width="1000">